jorg3roch4/MediateX/docs/03-notifications.md

 ## Multiple Handlers Example

-One of the most powerful features of notifications is the ability to have multiple handlers:
+A single notification can have multiple handlers:

 ```csharp
 // The notification